 That's okay!
 You don't need to be to join our community.
 If you are interested in becoming an Alumni Association member, you can do so any time at rockalumnicafe.com.

 Are you going to use this information to try to get me to donate money?

 While we eventually hope to start another initiative to fundraise from the broad community for programs and scholarships that help our students, we aren't interested in building a group of donors.
 We're interested in connecting you back to the SRU in a different way, to keep you in the loop of what's happening, and to invite you to join us for select events, including our growing, end-of-year celebration, A Night OUT.
-We're also interested in giving current LGBT+ and allied students opportunities to meet and talk with others similar to them and who have traversed societal prejudices to become contributing, successful members of society.
+We're also interested in giving current LGBTQ+ and allied students opportunities to meet and talk with others similar to them and who have traversed societal prejudices to become contributing, successful members of society.